 Barrett's esophagus occurs when the normal lining (epithelium) of the esophagus is replaced by tissue that is similar to what lines the intestine.
 This abnormal tissue in the esophagus is known as "intestinal metaplasia."
 If left untreated, over time the intestinal metaplasia can turn into more severely abnormal tissue, termed "esophageal dysplasia."

 At the Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center, a team of doctors specializing in esophageal disorders coordinates the care of every patient with Barrett's esophagus.
 Our gastroenterologists and interventional endoscopists are able to offer the latest diagnostic approaches and minimally invasive treatments.
-Patients who require surgery benefit from the experienced thoracic surgeons at NewYork-Presbyterian/Weill Cornell.
+Patients who require surgery benefit from the experienced Upper GI and thoracic surgeons at NewYork-Presbyterian/Weill Cornell.

 All team members work together to provide seamless care to improve the health and quality of life of people with Barrett's esophagus.